What Happened with Better Homes & Gardens Room Spray?

 - If you have used the product within the past 21 days and have fever or other melioidosis symptoms, seek medical care and tell your doctor you were exposed to the spray.
 If you do not have symptoms but were exposed to the product in the last 7 days, your doctor may recommend that you get antibiotics (post-exposure prophylaxis) to prevent infection.

-Our Qualifications for Better Homes & Gardens Recall Lawsuits
+What You Need to Qualify for the Better Homes & Gardens Recall Lawsuits

 These sprays pose a grave threat to anyone who is exposed to the spray and the bacteria in it.
 The means that allowed the product was able to get through the manufacturing process, onto store shelves, and into consumer’s homes will be the focus of lawsuits.
 Turnbull, Holcomb & LeMoine, are already involved in litigation in this matter and is the premiere law firm to represent anyone who has been injured by a contaminated product or the families of anyone who has suffered a wrongful death by this negligence.